At Remote, we strive to ensure there's clarity around management fees, particularly during the offboarding process.

 - When a termination occurs after the payroll cut-off date, the client will be charged the management fee for the next month.

-Example: Termination date December 31, 2023 the client will be charged for January 2024, even if the employee was not employed. - The employee is terminated before the cut-off date, but if the payment is received in the next month, the client will be charged the management fee for the next month.
+Example: The employee was terminated on December 5th, 2024, we will bill the full fee on the December 2024 reconciliation invoice, even if the employee's last salary is processed in January 2025. - The employee is terminated before the cut-off date, but if the payment is received in the next month, the client will be charged the management fee for the next month.

 Comments